PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 For return values the window is scanned from top to bottom, left to right.
 Each field that's an input field will occupy a spot in the return values.

 In our example window, there are 2 fields, so the return values from this window will be a dictionary with 2 values in it.
 Remember, if you do not specify a `key` when creating an element, one will be created for you.
-They are ints starting with 0.
+They are intputs starting with 0.
 In this example, we have 2 input elements.
 They will be addressable as values[0] and values[1]

 ### "Reading" the window's values (also displays the window)